-- The boat transfer from Barangay Ol-og to Sambawan Island will cost you ₱500 for two way.
-It can carry 1 to 5 passengers.
+The boat transfer from Barangay Ol-og to Sambawan Island will cost you ₱500 for two way.
+It can carry up to five passengers.
 The bigger you are in a group, the cheaper you have to shell out.
 You do not need to contact them before hand because the boats are operated by Sambawan Dive Camp & Beach Resort, which also operates the sole resort in Sambawan Island.
 The stand-by personnel at the boat station will arrange a boat transfer for you.

 Reminder: Make sure you choose a flight or boat with earliest arrival in Tacloban or Ormoc.
 Travel time to Naval could exceed 2 hours while the boat that will bring you to Maripipi from Naval leaves around 10:00AM.

 Sambawan Island Facilities and Fees

-- The island is operated by private individuals and call it Sambawan Dive Camp & Beach Resort.
+- The island is manned and operated by Sambawan Dive Camp & Beach Resort.
 The entrance fee is ₱80 and the environmental fee is ₱20.

 - If you are staying overnight with your tent, you have to pay additional ₱100/tent.
 Larger tents do have higher rates.